Table of Contents

 There are more costs outside of the monthly mortgage payment when it comes to home-buying that you might not expect:

-• Keep in mind initial costs including your down payment, closing costs, and reserves needed in your checking or savings account.
+- Keep in mind the initial costs, including your down payment, closing costs, and any reserves needed, in your checking or savings account.

-• Ongoing expenses you’ll acquire that may include maintenance/upkeep, property taxes, insurance, homeowner association (HOA) fees (if applicable).
+- Ongoing expenses you’ll acquire that may include maintenance/upkeep, property taxes, insurance, and homeowner association (HOA) fees (if applicable).

-After choosing your lender and applying for the loan, you’ll get a pre-approval for your loan that allows you to get an accurate pricing estimate based on your credit and financial situation.
-Getting preapproved will also give you more credibility with the seller because you’ll be prepared financially, which would help your chances if you made an offer.
+After talking to a Physician Bank loan specialist and applying for the loan, you’ll receive pre-approval, which provides an accurate pricing estimate based on your credit and financial situation.
+Getting preapproved will also give you more credibility with the seller because you’ll be financially prepared, which could improve your chances if you make an offer.

 Be ready to provide some necessary documentation for this stage of the process.
-To process your preapproval, you will typically be asked for things like your official identification, address, and employment history, pay stubs, tax return information, etc.
+To process your preapproval, you will typically be asked for your official identification, address, employment history, pay stubs, tax return information, etc.

 Select a Real-Estate Agent